yqin/ht_helper/README.md

-# High-Throughput Computing (HTC)
+# High-Throughput Computing (HTC) with HT Helper
 If you have a set of common tasks that you would like to perform on the cluster, and these tasks share the common characteristics of short duration and you have a decent number of them, they fall into the category of High-Throughput Computing (HTC).
 Typical applications such as parameter/configuration scanning, divide and conquer approach can all be categorized in this section.
-Resolving an HTC problem isn't easy on a traditional HPC cluster with time and resource limits.
-However, within the rooms that one can maneuver, there are still some choices, here we demonstrate one approach by using the "ht_helper.sh" (HT Helper) script that HPCS provides.
-The idea of the "ht_helper.sh" script is to fire a FIFO mini scheduler within a real scheduler allocation (SLURM or PBS), then cycle through all the tasks within the real scheduler allocation by using the mini scheduler.
+Resolving an HTC problem isn't easy on a traditional High-Performance Computing (HPC) cluster with time and resource constraints.
+However, within the rooms that one can maneuver, there are still some choices.
+HT Helper is designed to satisfy the exact requirement by running HTC workloads within an HPC environment.
+The idea of the HT Helper is to fire a FIFO mini scheduler within a real scheduler allocation (SLURM, PBS, or a hostfile), then cycle through all the tasks within the allocation by using the mini scheduler.
 These tasks could be either serial or parallel.

 # Usage
 ```